Widen/tapestry-jersey/readme.md

 }
 ```

 Example of a typical Resource class.
-(Usage of interface class is not required.)
+All JAX-RS annotations should be declared on the interface -- this allows the resource class to be re-loadable.

 #### HelloResource.java
 ```